Quercetin Reduces AutoImmunity

 In fact, quercetin supplements often contain other flavonoids such as bromelain which can be found in pineapple to promote an anti-inflammatory response stronger than if quercetin or bromelain were consumed independently of one another.
 Vitamin C and folate are other compounds which work with quercetin to improve the availability and health response of the antioxidant potential in the body.
 (1)

-Although clinical testing regarding the potential health benefits and possible adverse health response to quercetin supplementation remains a topic for continued research, quercetin has possible therapeutic potential in the future.
+Although clinical testing regarding the potential health benefits and possible adverse health response to supplementation remains a topic for continued research, it has possible therapeutic potential in the future.

 Quercetin: Cancer Fighting Properties